 All posts by BlackerFriday.com

-TurboTax is offering a 20% instant discount on its federal tax filing software when purchased directly from Intuit through March 30, 2026.
-This discount applies only to the federal portion of a return and does not include state filing fees.
-State returns are added separately during the filing process.
-The price adjustment is visible automatically when an eligible product is selected.
+Intuit is offering an instant 10% discount on TurboTax federal filing products purchased directly through its platform, with the offer running until April 15, 2026.
+The reduction applies solely to the federal return and does not extend to state filings.
+State returns are priced separately and added during the checkout process.
+The adjusted pricing appears automatically when an eligible product is selected.

 TurboTax’s Free Edition. ~37% of filers qualify.
 Simple Form 1040 returns only (no schedules, except for EITC, CTC, student loan interest, and Schedule 1-A).